Khalmade/Biogas-system/README.md

 # 🌱🏡 Biogas System for Wumba District

 ## 📖 Project Overview
-This project models a **small-scale biogas system** designed to meet the cooking needs of **20 households in the Wumba village district in Abuja, FCT Nigeria**.
+This project models a **small-scale biogas system** designed to meet the cooking needs of housesholds in the Wumba village district in Abuja, FCT Nigeria**.
 It uses **community-level data collection**, **data analysis**, and **system design** to demonstrate how local waste resources can be transformed into sustainable energy.

 ---